hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4703

-He perceived a fear of them.
+He felt apprehensive about them.
 They said, “Do not be afraid,” and gave him glad tidings of a knowledgeable son.

 # 4704